Yamagata Buddhist altar Yamagata butsudan

 General Production Process

-Urushi lacquering involves a repeated process of painting the wooden base and carved decors with the sap of the Urushi tree and polishing them for two months.
-Urushi lacquer dries quicker in moist environments, allowing urushi drying in a wooden cabinet called furo which has wet paper at the bottom.
+- 4. Urushi lacquering The wooden base and carved decors are painted with urushi lacquer and polished.
+The painting and polishing is repeated several times for about two months.
+As urushi lacquer dries quicker in moist environments, the lacquered piece is dried in a special wooden cabinet with wet paper placed at the bottom.

-Maki-e, a highly respected traditional decoration process, starts with removing fine dust while wiping the Urushi-painted surface with Japanese paper, seven times.
+- 6. Maki-e Maki-e, a highly respected traditional decoration process, starts with removing fine dust while wiping the urushi-painted surface with Japanese paper, seven times.
 Careful pre-work cleaning yields a deep beauty.
-Graceful, defining patterns or designs are drawn with Urushi lacquer, and then sprinkled with gold or silver powder to deliver an exquisite finish.
-Maki-e techniques allow the design to look raised and radiant.
+Graceful, defining patterns or designs are drawn with urushi lacquer, and then sprinkled with gold or silver powder to deliver an exquisite finish.
+Maki-e techniques allow the design to stand out and look radiant.